Barrie Williams

 Barrie Williams (23 September 1937 – 23 April 2018) was a Welsh football coach.
 He managed Sutton United during the 1980s and the England women's team during 1991.
-In January 1989, Williams led Sutton United, of the Football Conference, to a notable FA Cup win over top-division Coventry City.
+In January 1989, Williams led Sutton United, of the Football Conference, to a notable FA Cup win over First Division side Coventry City.
 A teacher of English Literature by profession, Williams was known for quoting Shakespeare and Kipling, as well as smoking a pipe.

 Williams took charge of Hendon for their 1992–93 Isthmian League campaign.

 Williams later emigrated to Spain, where he died on 23 April 2018, aged 80.